From Aria to Vibrato: A Glossary of Opera Terms

-Example: One of the most famous examples of an operetta is Richard Strauss’s Die Fledermaus.
+Example: One of the most famous examples of an operetta is Johann Strauss’s Die Fledermaus.
 In this fun clip of the Act II finale, you can see many of the central characters making a toast to champagne.
 And keep an eye out to see if you can spot a trouser role (which we will define in a little bit) in the number!

 Portamento definition: Portamento is the vocal technique of sliding between pitches continuously instead of jumping between the two notes.

 Example: Portamento is often a characteristic of bel canto.
 Look back at our example for bel canto, and see if you can spot when Russell Thomas uses portamento during his aria as Roberto Devereux!

 Recitative definition: This is a style of vocal music that follows the pitches (typically a single pitch) and rhythms of regular speech.
 Syllabic recitativo secco, or “dry recitative,” moves the action forward and typically has minimal instrumental backing.
 Recitativo accompagnato, or “accompanied recitative,” has full orchestra backing and is designed to increase the dramatic temperature or lead up to larger numbers.